mjstraughan/CubingHistory/docs/CubingContributors/MethodDevelopers.md

 - APB method
 - Nautilus method
-- MI1 method
-- MI2 method
-- Nautilus method for FTO
-- Nautilus method for big cubes
 - EOLR for the Roux method
+- DFDB recognition for the Roux method
 - Straughan recognition
 - Block referencing for the standard notation
 - LEG-1
+- L5C and SL5C for the 42 method
+- CLL+1 and COLL+1 (development based on Thom Barlow's idea)
+- Nautilus method for FTO
+- Nautilus method for big cubes
+- MI1 method
+- MI2 method
 - Non-Matching CLL, EG, and LEG-1
 - Conjugated CLL (2x2)
 - Pseudo corner recognition - NMCMLL / ATCRM / Straughan
-- L5C and SL5C for the 42 method
-- CLL+1 and COLL+1 (development based on Thom Barlow's idea)
-- DFDB recognition for the Roux method
 - Algorithm Unions
 - 42 method L7E iterative EO and method
 - Tudor method iterative edge orientation
 - ACMLL for the Roux method
 - AOLL and ACLL for the CFOP and CFCE methods
 - NMLL
-- Slice Derived EO
 - Rubik's Snake notation (in collaboration with Johannes Laire)

 ## Streeter, Ben